“I have written to him the great things of my law, but they were counted as a strange thing” (Hosea 8:12).

 So despite the fact that the Table’s legislative call to action says nothing about government welfare, by leaving the current system in place, the group is implicitly endorsing an expanded welfare state.
 Consequently it should be no surprise that the group Sojourners, led by the admitted Marxist Jim Wallis, is included as a member of the Table.
 Although they tried to hide it, it should not be surprising that the Table is funded by the National Immigration Forum, which is funded by George Soros, the billionaire atheist global manipulator, Democrat Party funder, and big-government advocate, since Soros also funds Wallis’ Sojourners.
 The Table cannot claim that their legislative proposal has nothing to do with how our nation cares for the poor, since they themselves highlight that issue by using the parable of the sheep and the goats as their signature Bible passage.
 Nor can they credibly claim that their call for a pathway to citizenship does not have the effect of increasing the costs of an entitlement system that is bankrupting communities and the U.S. government.

-Jay Leno recently made the joke that “illegal immigrants” should be called “undocumented Democrats.”
+Jay Leno has made the joke that “illegal immigrants” should be called “undocumented Democrats.”
 The joke is funny because it is true.
 Granting illegal aliens a path to citizenship will expand the voting base of the Democratic party, and thus advance the agenda of the Democratic party.
 About two-thirds of Latinos believe in the welfare state.
 And while the Republican Party is not innocent of this, the Democratic Party is the party most committed to replacing America’s Christian foundations with secularism.
 It’s true that many illegal immigrants are Roman Catholic and not in favor of homosexual marriage, but that cannot hold up to a few generations of them being educated in government schools, which are dominated by secularist ideology.
 Because the secularists control the education of the children, they own the future.
 As Hitler recognized, government education is a valuable tool for promoting a statist ideology: “When an opponent declares, ‘I will not come over to your side,’ I calmly say, ‘Your child belongs to us already. . . .
 What are you?
 You will pass on.
 Your descendants, however, now stand in the new camp.
 In a short time they will know nothing else but this new community.’”
 Therefore another implication of these Christian evangelicals demanding a path to citizenship for illegal immigrants is that it will accelerate the erosion of Christianity in the United States.
 That is the opposite direction that the Great Commission commands – to disciple all nations to obey all of Christ’s commands (Matt.
 28:18-20), which includes Christ’s command to obey the moral law of the Old Testament (Matt.
 5:17-19).

 Does caring for the poor require Christians to support citizenship legislation that undermines Christianity?
 No. The reason that these evangelical leaders are promoting self-destructive legislation is that they don’t know the Scriptures and they reject parts that they do know.
 As God said through Hosea, “I have written to him the great things of my law, but they were counted as a strange thing” (Hosea 8:12).
 These evangelicals of the Table have jumped into the public arena with a superficial understanding of God’s law.

-For the conservatives who have endorsed the Table, their ignorance of God’s law is a product of a pietistic theology that, for over a century, has rejected the teachings and obligations of the law of God in favor of preaching that is mostly limited to getting souls to heaven.
+For the most conservatives who have endorsed the Table, their ignorance of God’s law is a product of a pietistic theology that, for over a century, has rejected the teachings and obligations of the law of God in favor of preaching that is mostly limited to getting souls to heaven.
 As God also says through Hosea, “My people are destroyed for lack of knowledge; . . . you have forgotten the law of your God” (Hosea 4:6).
 Many modern Christian leaders don’t know very much about large portions of the Bible or understand them because they don’t think that they have to, and that’s because those parts are not seen as relevant to their limited view of the goal of Christianity of getting souls to heaven.
 Those Christian leaders endorsing the Table obviously don’t know the Bible very well because they quote Jesus’ parable of the sheep and the goats to support their position, but that parable teaches nothing about criteria for citizenship or the state’s duty to relieve poverty.

 The liberal church leaders who endorse the Table do so because of their low view of Scripture.
 They view the Bible as man’s interpretation of God (contrary to what the Bible teaches about itself – Deut.
 18:22, Jer.
 23:16, 2 Peter 1:21), therefore it is a fallible human document, which allows them to think that they have the right to reject parts of the Bible that they don’t like and redefine its terms to fit the latest trends in pop culture.